Why Is This Place so Great?

 Their spa features state of the art gym equipment, a 65-foot infinity pool, and even a Tai Chi Courtyard where complimentary classes are held by a Tai Chi Master to boast tranquility.

-For Lifestyle Choose: URBN Hotel
+Lifestyle Hotel: URBN Hotel

 URBN Hotel is an eco-boutique style accommodation designed by New York’s celebrity designer, Jay Godfrey, and is proudly China’s first carbon neutral hotel.